 Given the complexities of abuse cases, many victims work with lawyers that specialize in domestic violence and women's issues.
 Some legal aid centers offer free legal help to domestic violence victims.
 Women can find lawyers and advocates that will help through WomensLaw.org.

 Domestic violence victims often have endured career interruptions that have left them with few marketable skills.
 Those who have been out of the workforce for years face a steep learning curve for gaining job skills and building confidence for the application and interview process.

-Holistic programs often includes job training, professional presence, interviewing and career counseling services.
+Holistic programs often include job training, professional presence, interviewing and career counseling services.
 Many states provide help through aid and mentoring programs like the A.V.O.N Mentoring program in New York City.
-It pairs highly experience professionals in different industries with women in need to focus on developing technical, professional and personal skills.
+It pairs highly experienced professionals in different industries with women in need to focus on developing technical, professional and personal skills.

 The Pennsylvania Coalition Against Domestic Violence has teamed up with the Allstate Foundation to provide battered women with job training and readiness skills including budgeting and financial planning.
 As well, some scholarship and grant programs offer domestic violence victims the resources to attend college or job training programs.
 LiveYourDream.org, for instance, provides grants and scholarships geared toward women and their families.

 Assembling a career wardrobe is an important step for both looking and feeling ready for interviews and for work.
 Dress For Success and similar nonprofits can help.
 They provide professional attire and development tools to help women thrive in their workplace - as well as personal support and coaching.